RTXteam/RTX/README.md

 - (for members of the Biomedical Data Translator consortium) messaging us on the [NCATS Translator Slack](https://ncatstranslator.slack.com).

-See also the contact information for the Team Expander&nbsp;Agent PIs above.
+See also the contact information for the Team Expander Agent PIs above.

 # Try out ARAX/RTX...